XSigmaAnalyitix/XSigma/Docs/KINETO_PROFILER_GUIDE.md

 ## Overview

 The Kineto profiler is a high-performance profiling system integrated into XSigma that captures CPU and GPU execution traces.
-It's built on top of **libkineto** (PyTorch's profiling library) and provides detailed performance insights for debugging and optimization.
+It's built on top of **libkineto** (XSigma's profiling library) and provides detailed performance insights for debugging and optimization.

 ---